Alphawave IPO: how to buy and short Alphawave shares

 You can trade Alphawave shares as soon as the company lists.
 Since it’s a UK initial public offering (IPO), you’ll be able to take positions on the company’s shares straight away on the day of listing from 8am (UK time).

-With us, you’ll use leveraged derivatives such as spread bets and CFDs to go long or short on the Alphawave share price.
+With us, you’ll use leveraged derivatives such as CFDs to go long or short on the Alphawave share price.
 When trading, you’ll open a position without owning the underlying shares.
 You can:

 - ‘Buy’ (or go long) if you think that the Alphawave share price will rise